 “ The ways elites are selected, constrained and incentivised everywhere, has meant we are producing a generation of self-serving, insecure and less competent leaders.
 They have the abilities and skill sets needed to become leaders but not those required to be good leaders.
 They are always on the move and can’t afford to invest meaningfully in personal relations or in gaining expert knowledge.
 Once in power, they are inward-looking, creating their own cultures and cut off from their publics.
 They stay there, insulated from criticism and protected through institutional impenetrability.
 They are rewarded for creating and gaming their own evaluation systems.
 They succeed by making short-term gains and pushing larger, long-term problems into the future.
 And, when things fall apart they run to the safety of the pack, or up-sticks and move on.
 For the cunning leader, there is always another business, institution or country to relocate to and screw up”

 The previous major success was with The Econocracy by Joe Earle, Cahal Moran and Zach Ward-Perkins.
 After graduating from the University of Manchester, these students went on to play a key role in the founding of Rethinking Economics.
 In their book they argued not just for pluralism in economics, but also for a new kind of citizen economist.

-The first four books in the series cover: the policy bias towards competition and markets, the British state’s persistence with outsourcing, the development of public private partnership in the global south and the failures of mainstream economics as a form of knowledge and education.
+This was the foruth book in the Manchester capialism series.
+Earlier books had covered: the policy bias towards competition and markets, the British state’s persistence with outsourcing and the development of public private partnership in the global south.

 Taken together these books make the argument that post 1979 structural reform promised the market and delivered an extractive, financialised capitalism which benefits elites As for ordinary citizens, they are confused by an econocracy which monopolises expert knowledge as they suffer growing problems about the supply of foundational goods and services necessary to everyday welfare.